-The monotony of a day job can be near suicide inducing.
+The monotony of a day job can be exhausting.
 Especially when you know in your gut what you were put on this earth to do and that whatever you’re slave to every day from 9 to 5 just isn’t it.
 You know it the second you sit down at that bright orange cubicle, your desktop filled with spreadsheets and emails and a million other things that will never satisfy that need just simmering inside you, waiting.

 Some mornings it’s hard just to get out of bed.
 I usually wake up before the alarm and just lay there, staring into the dark, waiting for that loud buzzer that pretty much sums up the tone of the rest of my day.
 For about a year I would get to work, sit down at my desk, and just stew.
 I was bored.
 I was unfulfilled.
 I was pissed.